-Brantridge is a special school, catering for boys with Social Emotional and Mental Health difficulties, Autistic Spectrum (ASC), including those with Asperger’s Syndrome and those with a diagnosis of ADHD and associated learning difficulties.
-Most pupils have also exhibited challenging behaviour in their previous schools.
+Brantridge is a special school, catering for boys with Social Emotional and Mental Health difficulties, Autistic Spectrum (ASC), including those with Asperger’s Syndrome and those with a diagnosis of ADHD.

 We honestly believe that, given the right environment and support, every child can flourish.
 We do not aim to replicate a mainstream school approach, rather we try to consider what approaches our particular pupils need, to achieve their full potential.

 Confidence – many of our pupils arrive at our school with very low self-esteem.
 The education system has made them feel that they have failed.
 Addressing this issue is foundational if our pupils are to succeed.
 One of the key ways in which this happens is finding and celebrating each child’s particular gifting.
 That may be sporting, performing, artistic, musical or a whole host of other skills, but ensuring that the skill is valued leads to the child feeling valued.
 Once this sense of confidence and of being valued is restored, then progress can be made in other areas.

 Respect – The lack of confidence often leads to a lack of respect.
 Lack of respect for themselves and in turn to others, be they staff or pupils.
 Regardless of a child’s behaviour our staff know the importance of engaging with a child in a respectful manner – we seek to model it in the way we engage with each other as staff and in all our engagement with pupils.
 In time pupils learn to respect – themselves and others.